 The discussions at the Colloquium are relaxed but maintain an air of formality.
-Participants are encouraged to listen attentively to one another's thoughts and concerns and to ask questions of the text and of each another as a way of deepening their understanding of the issue and of each other.
+Participants are encouraged to listen attentively to one another's thoughts and concerns and to ask questions related to the text as a way of deepening their understanding of the issue and of each other.

 How does it Work?

-The Colloquium will select 20 participants from various backgrounds such as think tanks, academia, media, government and NGOs.
+CCS will select 20 participants from various backgrounds such as think tanks, academia, media, corporates, government and NGOs.

-Some of the participants will be invited directly by CCS without application and others will be selected from a pool of interested applicants on a competitive basis.
+Some of the participants will be invited directly by CCS without application while others will be selected from a pool of interested applicants on a competitive basis.

-Six discussion leaders are chosen from among the participants to be discussion leaders for each session.
-In order to participate, one must be able to attend the entire Colloquium.
+Six discussion leaders will be chosen from among the participants to facilitate each session of the Colloquium.

 Eligibility: Professionals with domain knowledge, experience or interest on the chosen theme of the Colloquium from corporate, think tanks, development sector, government, academia or the media are eligible.
 Participants can get nominated by their organisations or apply directly.
 Candidates will be required to participate for the entire duration of the seminar.